BishopFox/sliver/README.md

 # v1.6.0 / `master`

-**NOTE:** You are looking the latest master branch of Sliver v1.6.0; PRs should target this branch starting on 6/1/2023 ('MURICA format).
+**NOTE:** You are looking the latest master branch of Sliver v1.6.0; new PRs should target this branch.
 However, this branch is NOT RECOMMENDED for production use yet.
 Please use release tagged versions for the best experience.

 For PRs containing bug fixes specific to Sliver v1.5, please target the [`v1.5.x/master` branch](https://github.com/BishopFox/sliver/tree/v1.5.x/master).